-Then we unroll the iterative procedures \eqref{iter_alg2} into the T$^2$LR-Net network, the framework of which is shown in Fig.\ref{fig_net}.
-T$^2$LR-Net unrolls the fixed iterative steps (N) of the TTNN-based iterative optimization algorithm \eqref{iter_alg2} into \emph{iteration modules}, each of which contains three blocks corresponding to the three subproblems in \eqref{iter_alg2}, i.e., the transformed tensor low-rank prior block $\mathbf{Z}_n$, the reconstruction block $\mathbf{X}_n$, and the multiplier update block $\mathbf{L}_n$.
-The CNN is incorporated within the $\mathbf{Z}_n$ block to adaptively learn the best-matched transformation from the dynamic MR image datasets and the hyperparameters ($\tau, \gamma, \eta$) are also automatically learned through the training process.
-Next, we explain the three blocks in detail:
+The above iterative procedure \eqref{iter_alg2} is then unrolled into the proposed T$^2$LR-Net.
+The pseudocode of the T$^2$LR-Net is shown in Alg.\ref{algo_tlr}.
+The framework of the network is shown in Figure \ref{fig_net}.
+T$^2$LR-Net unrolls the iterative steps of the UTNN-based optimization algorithm \eqref{iter_alg2} into $N$ iteration modules.
+Each module contains three blocks corresponding to the three subproblems in \eqref{iter_alg2}, i.e., the transformed tensor low-rank prior block $\mathbf{Z}_n$, the reconstruction block $\mathbf{X}_n$, and the multiplier update block $\mathbf{L}_n$.
+The CNN is utilized in the $\mathbf{Z}_n$ block to adaptively learn the transformation from the dynamic MR image datasets, and the hyperparameters ($\tau, \gamma, \eta$) are also automatically learned through the training process.
+The three blocks are described in detail as follows: